sivarajankumar/phenotype-ontologies/trunk/src/ontology/cpn/causal-pheno-networks.md

 metabolism - the changes may be due to abnormalities in import of export of the substance.

-## Related Work

-CPO

 ## CPN

-We have created a phenotype ontology CPN that separates the classification of a phenotype from its causal effect.
+We have created a phenotype ontology CPN (Causal Phenotype Network) that separates the classification of a phenotype from its causal effect.
 Specifically, phenotypes that are due to *processual* changes form a disjoint hierarchy from those that are due to changes in attributes of *physical objects* such as chemical concentrations, cellular and organ morphology.
 The ontology is constructed by an automatic process using knowledge encoded in ontologies such as GO and UBERON.

 CPN is species-neutral, and is intended to be used as a module by existing phenotype and trait ontologies.
 It can easily slot into